-projects has attracted a significant private development including residential, commercial, office and hotels.
+projects has attracted a significant amount of private development including, residential, commercial, office and hotels.
 Several of these projects are mixed-use developments.
-During a new half diamond interchange at the midst of this economic downturn, construction is still under way in PCIDs with the expansion of office buildings and new apartment and office buildings.
+During construction is still under way in PCIDs with the expansion of office buildings and new apartment and office buildings.
 Due to the economic downturn some of the planned projects are on hold and are anticipated to get back on line when the economic recovery begins.